Towards Cumulative Abstract Semantics via Handlers: Conclusion

+This framework also allows changes in control with reuse in the rest of the handlers.
+For example, a backwards interpretation would only require changing the plus elimination handler to the following:

+This new handler evaluates the right hand side before the left hand side, changing the order of evaluation and allowing reuse of the other three handlers.

 \paragraph{Effect-Based Interpretation} To represent effects in Has\-kell, Kiselyov championed the use of free monads, while also allowing the composition of computations by taking their co-product~\cite{Kiselyov15}.
 As a result, evaluation was represented as a fold over the co-product type signature of every effect.
 This facilitated an extensible effect system, at the cost of manually lifting and injecting each matched effect type.
 The idea to make an effect based interpreter was theorized and toyed with by \citet{Reinders23}, but never fully implemented until very recently.
 In \citet{BunkenBurg24} started using effect handlers embedded in Haskell to build a modular interpreter, one of the first of its kind.
 However, its focus was on concrete interpretation rather than abstract interpretation.
 This work highlights the potential of embedded effects for modular interpreters, which our approach extends to abstract domains and abstract semantics.
+The Semantic project combined various functional programming components to create a multilingual code differential analysis of GitHub repositories, relying on algebraic effects \cite{Thomson22, github_semantic}.